 Per Section 3.3A of the DCM, existing plant material will be protected to the greatest extent possible.
 Trees and shrubs affected by construction will be reviewed on a case by case basis.
 In cases where trees and shrubs are not able to be saved due to construction, consideration will be given to replacement of the plant material.
-Property owners will be consulted and informed on what species and size of replacement plants could be provided.
+If on-property landscaping is affected due to the construction, property owners will be consulted and informed on what species and size of replacement plants could be provided.
 Several stakeholders have expressed the desire to limit and/or remove landscaping along the roadway due to ongoing issues with transient populations.
 Low profile landscaping and/or hardscape options that can reduce maintenance and increase visibility and safety along the corridor will be reviewed.